a-dossari/Trip_Advisor_Hotel_Reviews_Project/README.md

 # Trip Advisor Hotel Reviews Project

-Hotels play a crucial role in traveling, and with the increased access to information new pathways of selecting the best ones emerged.With this dataset, you can explore what makes a great hotel and maybe even use this model in your travels!
+Hotels play a crucial role in traveling, and with the increased access to information, new pathways for selecting the best ones emerged.
+With this dataset, you can explore what makes a great hotel and maybe even use this model in your travels!

-The dataset called **Trip Advisor Hotel Reviews**, and was downloaded from **Kaggle** and contains more than 20K reviews.
+The dataset is called **Trip Advisor Hotel Reviews**, and was downloaded from **Kaggle** and contains more than 20K reviews.

 You can find and download the dataset from [here](https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews)